 During stress, vitamin C is depleted progressively in the adrenal gland and in blood.
 The addition of vitamin C was shown to increase physical efficiency during heavy work.

 Several nutrients have been shown in a variety of species to undergo typical changes during stress.
 Nutrient levels may become depleted in blood or other tissues.
 Urinary excretion may increase.
 These nutrients are known to be affected – protein, potassium, calcium, magnesium, iron, copper, zinc, and vitamins A, E, C, niacin, thiamine and riboflavin.
 During stress, animals are likely to benefit from supplementary intakes of these nutrients, relative to the caloric intake.

-Check out all our supplements for Complete Daily Wellness.
+Check out all our supplements for Canine Ultimate Fitness and Health.